 The above numbers clearly show that the audiences for your products and services are active on these media vehicles and are getting used to the latest ad formats.

 But that doesn’t mean advertising on other platforms will be tough.
 Fortunately, there are so many advertising platforms (some native and some cross media) that can help you run campaigns.
 You can just pick a few and get started.
+If you are unsure how to start and run uniform digital channel management campaigns across the media channels where your audiences are present.

 - Adobe Advertising